Cultural Symbols Used in Jewelry and What They Mean

 Infinity studs with cubic zirconia.
 See it here.

-The infinity symbol, essentially a stretched and horizontal number 8, was first used mathematically in the 17th century, with origins stretching back further.
+The infinity symbol, essentially a horizontal number 8, was first used mathematically in the 17th century, with origins stretching back further.
 It makes perfect sense as a jewelry item because its design is self-contained (you could literally trace your finger around its curves forever).
-This creates a strong association with love-themed ideals such as eternity and bonding.
+This creates a strong association with love-themed ideals, such as eternity and bonding.
 Being both unified in shape and without sharp edges, it is ideal for both men and women.

 2. Heart